keshav19garg/News-Analyst-System/README.md

 * Focused on real-world information retrieval

-## How to use this RAG based AI Teaching Assistant for your own course
+## How to use this News Analysis Tool for your own course

 Run the application using streamlit run app.py.
 Once the Streamlit app loads, enter the news source URLs and your question.
 The system will analyze the articles and display the generated answer along with its source.